Skip to main content

 Beyond time, neighborhood, state, and even national trends can impact home values.
 Your neighborhood has the most direct impact on your home’s value.
 When appraisers look at your home’s location, they’re looking not only at where it physically sits—next to a highway onramp, near public transit, on a quiet dead end street—but also what’s around it.
 This includes school quality, job opportunities, crime statistics, and what amenities—shopping, entertainment, recreation—are nearby.

-National trends play a part in home values at a macro level.
+As we've seen over the last few years, national trends play a part in home values at a macro level.
 In a sluggish economy, fewer people are looking for homes, slowing the sale of homes and, with that, slowing the rise of home prices.

 Similarly, interest rates impact who can afford to buy a home.
 As interest rates rise, fewer people can afford to buy a home.
 Fewer buyers means more supply than demand, leading to lower home values.